scourge1100/yk-operation-platform/docs/architecture.md

 The bastion server provides secure access to internal game infrastructure.

 The interface server communicates with game servers through SSH tunneling via the bastion server.
+---
+## Network & Security
+Several security measures were applied to protect the game infrastructure and restrict unauthorized access.

+- The admin platform was accessible only from **whitelisted company IP addresses**.
+- All admin servers were deployed in **private subnets** to prevent direct public access.
+- Game servers were isolated from external networks and could not be accessed directly.
+- Access to internal game servers required **SSH tunneling through a bastion server**.
+- All operational commands were routed through the **interface server**, preventing direct communication with game servers.

+These measures ensured that the game infrastructure remained secure while still allowing operators to perform necessary administrative tasks.

 ### Game Server Cluster